 The student must show evidence that the course outcomes are being met.
 Student are expected to maintain self-evaluation notes throughout the experience.
 The notes must show sufficient thoroughness and thought in order to be accepted.
-Students are expected to share their self-evaluation with the preceptor before submitting the document to the instructor.
+Students are expected to share their self-evaluation with the preceptor.
 The ongoing self-evaluation notes must be completed to achieve a satisfactory standing in this course.